Film and TV drama

 At school or college:

 If you want to go to university, A-levels or Highers in art, architecture, photography, graphic design or graphic communication are useful.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take the following Level 3 vocational qualifications such as:

 - BTEC National Diploma/Extended Diploma Art and Design